Columbia River Remediation & Restoration Phase III

 The Columbia River Remediation & Restoration (CRRR) Phase III project builds upon the work completed in Phase I & II.
 During the CRRR – Phase I project, we inventoried, evaluated, and ranked contaminated sites along the

-This project will continue the efforts of Phase I and II and will focus on contaminants behind dams in the mainstem Columbia River and Lower Snake River and the effect on fish.
-Project staff will review existing data, reports, and information pertaining to contamination in dam pools in the Columbia River mainstem and the Lower Snake River.
-The information will be synthesized to provide a conceptual understanding of the information, identify key data gaps, and outline the merits of conducting an environmental assessment at dams on the mainstem Columbia River and Lower Snake River.
+This project (Phase III) continued the efforts of Phase I and II focused on contaminants behind dams in the mainstem Columbia River and Lower Snake River and the effect on fish.
+Project staff reviewed existing data, reports, and information pertaining to contamination in dam pools in the Columbia River mainstem and the Lower Snake River.
+This information was synthesized to provide a conceptual understanding, identify key data gaps, and outline the merits of conducting an environmental assessment at dams on the mainstem Columbia River and Lower Snake River.

 Project Benefit